-A designer, mom, community advocate, Casey is constantly reimagining the world around her.
+A designer, mom, community activist, and cultural questioner, Casey is constantly reimagining the world around her.
 A Bend native, she holds a Bachelor of Fine Arts (BFA) in Visual Design and a minor in Business Administration from the University of Oregon.
 Casey's first design gig was at The Garage, Inc., a small creative firm known for innovative websites from 2000-2005.
 The company offered a full menu of print, branding and online media solutions to fulfill client needs in a small market.
 She left the company in 2005 and has been running her own show ever since.

 Casey is passionate about community building, local activism and urban design.
-Her current "side" project is creating a new intentional community with the working title, The Bend Living Neighborhood Project.
-She served on the City of Bend's Central Westside Citizen Advisory Committee and currently is a member of the City's Citizen Transportation Advisory Committee.
-She recently self-published an interactive journal with Carol Delmonico entitled, Stoke Your Woke.
+She has served on multiple citizen advisory committees for the City of Bend and is an engaged community member at her son’s school.
+She’s a lover of all things community and loves living and learning with her family in a cohousing community in Bend, OR.
 If you live in Bend, you've probably seen her at a community event or commuting via electric cargo bike with her son.
 It is their preferred mode of transit.